Nebelmischling/LumiaExpansionPacks/OtherChanges/DedicatedStep7andSovHand.md

 This means no more non-sov instructions on sov hand, and no more sov hand instructions on human controls user!

-This will load a bespoke step 7 for each directive!
-(Be sure to only pick one directive)!
+This will automatically load a bespoke step 7 for each directive via variables (same tech as sov hand instructions in live)!

+Be sure to only pick one narrative type directive!
+(You would do this in 3.1.1 anyways) Prolix, you might want to make it its own section separate from core, immersion lock, etc. for clarity tbh.

 <img width="571" height="356" alt="image" src="https://github.com/user-attachments/assets/443aa5f2-5b35-4a44-b064-bb4b46d54749" />